 To make it easier and faster to access approved web services, LPS students and staff are asked to use a site called The Portal.
 The Portal includes icons that take users directly to a web service just like a bookmark.
 For many services, no additional login is required because the portal passes your credentials (login/password) to the tools securely.
 Learn more…

-The LPS Information Center for Employees (ICE) will show you all of your paycheck information, along with W2, Online Benefit Information, Employee ID, and a growing list of employee information.
-Your 6-digit employee ID is the number required for using the Xerox MFDs (printing, copying, faxing, scanning) in our district.
+CORE will show your paycheck information, timesheet, leave balances, W2, Online Benefit Information, Employee ID, and additional employee information.
+Your 8-digit employee ID is the number required for using the Xerox MFDs (printing, copying, faxing, scanning) in our district.

 The LPS Student Learning & Instructional Management (SLIM) page provides a one-stop-shop for links to information about systems that manage/report student data for the district.
-LPS users Synergy as our Student Information System.
+LPS uses Synergy as our Student Information System and Grade Book.
 The SLIM page contains instructions by role (office, admin, teacher, etc).